 At present, the Company controls 12 claim blocks totaling 231 claim units in the Red Wine Complex.
-The Company is maintaining the property and seeking business opportunities for the Red Wine project.

 Red Wine Property - Zimtu - Pursuant to an option agreement in September 2012, the Company acquired 100% ownership in the property.
 The optionors retain a 2% NSR of which the Company has the right to purchase one-half (1%) of the NSR from the optionors for \$1,000,000.
 Currently the property is comprised of 7 claim blocks totalling 50 units.